ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 set DOCKERHUB_PULL_PASSWORD=
 ```
 15. Set the buildkite-agent service to run as the testbot user and use delayed start: Choose "Automatic, delayed start" and on the "Log On" tab in the services widget it must be set up to log in as the testbot user, so it inherits environment variables and home directory (and can access NFS, has testbot git config, etc).
+16. `git config --global --add safe.directory '*'`
-16. Manually run `testbot_maintenance.sh`, `curl -sL -O https://raw.githubusercontent.com/drud/ddev/master/.buildkite/testbot_maintenance.sh && bash testbot_maintenance.sh`
+17. Manually run `testbot_maintenance.sh`, `curl -sL -O https://raw.githubusercontent.com/drud/ddev/master/.buildkite/testbot_maintenance.sh && bash testbot_maintenance.sh`
-17. Run .buildkite/sanetestbot.sh to check your work.
+18. Run .buildkite/sanetestbot.sh to check your work.
-18. Reboot the machine and do a test run.
+19. Reboot the machine and do a test run.
 (On windows the machine name only takes effect on reboot.
-19. Verify that go, ddev, git-bash are in the path
+20. Verify that go, ddev, git-bash are in the path

 ## Additional Windows setup for WSL2 testing